Friends: Broadcast

 In fall 2001, Warner Bros.
 Domestic Cable made a deal with sister network TBS (both were owned by Time Warner) to air the series in rerun syndication.
 Warner Bros.
 Domestic Cable announced that it had sold additional cable rights to Friends to Nick at Nite which began airing in the fall of 2011 (unlike the TBS and broadcast syndication airings, Nick at Nite broadcasts of the series, which began airing as part of a seven-night launch marathon on September 5, 2011, replace the end credit tag scenes with marginalized credits featuring promotions for the series and other Nick at Nite programs).
 Warner Bros. was expected to make $200 million in license fees and advertising from the deal.
 Nick at Nite paid $500,000 per episode to air the episodes after 6 pm.
 ET for six years through fall 2017.
 In syndication until 2005, Friends had earned $4 million per episode in cash license fees for a total of $944 million.

-Comedy Central began airing reruns of Friends in October 2019.

-International

-Having already made huge success in the United States, Friends producers decided to air the show in Europe.
-It premiered in the UK on April 28, 1995, Season 1 broadcast until September on Channel 4 at 9:30 PM on Friday nights, and immediately was a success.
-The popularity of the show allowed the theme song by the Rembrandts to hit number 3 in the UK Singles Charts in September 1995.

-The popularity of the show in Britain led to an episode being produced in London at the end of the fourth season, starring British actress Helen Baxendale, who became a leading character in seasons four and five during her relationship with Ross.
-The show has since aired on different channels in the UK in their original, unedited international versions prior to their being re-edited for US broadcast and syndication.
-These versions, with additional footage not seen domestically, have aired on such stations as Channel 4, Sky1, E4, and Comedy Central UK.